 PoE vs. Wi-Fi vs. Powerline

-For example, using PoE access points, you can easily extend your Wi-Fi network to an area that doesn’t have a power socket (like the ceiling of a warehouse or the middle of a big yard) without compromising the performance.
+For example, using PoE access points, you can easily extend your Wi-Fi network to an area that doesn't have a power socket (like the ceiling of a warehouse or the middle of a big yard) without compromising performance.

 On the other hand, Powerline is generally the opposite of Power over Ethernet — it's useful when there are power sockets at a place where network cables can't reach.

-How to set up a PoE connection
+How to set up a device with a PoE connection

 Here are the typical steps you can follow in any order (make sure you don't mix passive PoE and active PoE devices):